Low-overhead fault-tolerant quantum computation by gauging logical operators: BB code examples

 We find we can also add an additional 7 edges to ensure the deformed code has distance $18$.
 Two of these edges connect the same two vertices, so the resulting graph is a multi-graph.

 We can then find a basis of $13$ cycles to complete the construction.

-Check weights and qubit degrees for this double gross code measurement are summarized in Table~\ref{tab:double_gross_check_qubit_degrees}.
+Check weights and qubit degrees for this two-gross code measurement are summarized in Table~\ref{tab:doublEross_check_qubit_degrees}.
 As for the gross code, we find a deformed code with the minimal number of weight 7 checks and degree 7 qubits while requiring no higher connectivity.
 The deformation adds $18$ $X$ checks, $13$ $Z$ checks, and $34$ qubits, totaling $65$.